ase-sharif/Word2VecStackoverflow/README.md

 - negative
 - topn

-Make sure you set parameters according what you want.
+Make sure you set parameters according to what you want.